Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 It’s like a visual peek into your Tesla’s tummy a.k.a. the battery.

-Energy app is designed to help you maximise range and efficiency based on your driving habits and calculates a personalised projected range.
+The energy app is designed to help you maximise range and efficiency based on your driving habits and calculates a personalised projected range.

 As you can see in the image,